"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 ...

-Step 3: These vectors enter the neural network
+Step 3: These vectors are fed into the neural network

-Without Embedding, an LLM cannot even receive input.
-The technology of "converting words into meaningful vectors," established by Word2Vec, is built into the literal entry point — the first layer — of an LLM.
+Without embeddings, an LLM cannot even receive its input.
+The technology of "converting words into meaningful vectors," established by Word2Vec, is built into the literal gateway——the first layer——of LLMs.

-Up to this point, we have solved the problem of "how to turn words into numbers."
-However, the next problem awaits.
-Simply converting words into vectors causes the word order (context) to be lost.
-"The dog chased the cat" and "The cat chased the dog" — the word vectors are the same, but the meanings are opposite.
+So far, we have solved "how to turn words into numbers."
+But the next problem awaits.
+Simply converting words into vectors causes the order of words (context) to be lost.
+"The dog chased the cat" and "The cat chased the dog"——the word vectors are the same, but the meanings are opposite.

 How do we handle context?
-This question is the theme of the next chapter.
+That question is the theme of the next chapter.
 And the first researchers to seriously tackle this question were those working on machine translation.

-Continued in Part 2: Chapter 5 traces how Attention emerged from the structural limitations of RNNs, and how the Transformer evolved "from a patch to an architecture."
-Then, through the scale revolution of GPT-3, alignment via RLHF, and the current era of efficiency — the second half of how LLMs were completed "without being designed."
+Continued in Part 2: In Chapter 5, we trace how Attention emerged from the structural limitations of RNNs, and how the Transformer evolved "from a patch into an architecture."
+Then on to GPT-3's scaling revolution, alignment through RLHF, and the current era of efficiency——the second half of how LLMs were completed "without being designed."